Philip Marsden

-Philip Marsden, also known as Philip Marsden-Smedley (born 11 May 1961), is an English travel writer and novelist.
+Philip Marsden-Smedley (born 11 May 1961), known professionally as Philip Marsden is an English writer who has written in several different genres - travel writing, nature writing, history and fiction.
+His work has been translated into more than fifteen languages.

-He is a grandson of Sir James Granville le Neve King of Campsie, 3rd Baronet (1898 –1989), a nephew of Sir John Christopher King of Campsie, 4th Baronet, and therefore a first cousin of the current Baronet, Sir James Rupert King of Campsie, 5th Baronet.

 Born in Bristol, England, Marsden has a degree in anthropology and worked for some years for The Spectator magazine.
 He became a full-time writer in the late 1980s.
 He was elected as a Fellow of The Royal Society of Literature in 1996.

 A review of his work by Guy Mannes-Abbott appeared in The Independent newspaper in November 2007.

-He lives in Cornwall with his wife, the writer Charlotte Hobson, and their children.
+He lives in Cornwall with his wife, the writer Charlotte Hobson (daughter of Anthony Hobson), and their children.

+Marsden's maternal grandfather was Sir James Granville le Neve King of Campsie, 3rd Baronet of the King baronetcy of Campsie in the County of Stirling.
+Marsden is a first cousin of the current Baronet, Sir James Rupert King of Campsie, 5th Baronet.

+Marsden is descended from John Smedley, founder of the eponymous luxury clothing brand which has remained a family business since 1794.